zzhangjii/learning-library/ospa-library/security/README.md

 <p align="center">Figure 1-6</p>

 Now you have access to main Oracle Identity Cloud Service dashboard.
-You can bookmark this URL to access the console easily without following these steps.
+You can bookmark this URL to access the console.

 [Back to the top](#Security-Hands-On-Labs)